 Journaling is one of the most powerful habits you can acquire.
 Why?

 Some of the best writers of our time, from Allen Ginsburg to Virginia Woolf to Victor Hugo made journaling a daily habit.
-In her article, Why Good Writers Keep Journals, Ruth Folit, explains that “Writers know that the anecdotes of the day, conversations overheard, and experiences, feelings and subtleties of a moment may be the seeds of a short story, the building blocks of a script or the spark for a magazine article.
+In her article, Why Good Writers Keep Journals, Ruth Folit, explains that “Writers know that the anecdotes of the day, conversations overheard, and experiences, feelings, and subtleties of a moment may be the seeds of a short story, the building blocks of a script or the spark for a magazine article.
 Keeping a journal keeps all these important morsels handy and ready to use when the appropriate time appears.”

 2. Journaling can serve as a catalyst for more effective time management.
 There’s that word again, “time.”
 We never seem to have enough of it.
 Our days get busier and for some unknown reason, the hours seem to shrink in proportion.
-I find that jotting down to-do lists, reminders, and work-related ideas, and inputs helps me to remain engaged and focused during my workday.
+I find that jotting down to-do lists, reminders, work-related ideas, and inputs helps me to remain engaged and focused during my workday.

 As a program analyst for a successful government contractor, my job is demanding, and at times very stressful.
 Journaling in the morning, before work, helps to set the tone for my day.
 I find I arrive at work focused and prepared to dive in.
-Journaling in the evening before bed allows me to review my day, gain much-needed perspective on any important events that occurred, whether good or bad, as well as to review my accomplishments and to get a head start on preparing for the next day.
+Journaling in the evening before bed allows me to review my day, gain much-needed perspective on any important events that occurred, whether good or bad, as well as to review my accomplishments, and get a head start on preparing for the next day.

 Side bonus, I also sleep better!
 All those annoying thoughts usually rattling around my cranium aren’t nearly as numerous or loud!